FlorisNexus/Finova/README.md

 ### Branch Strategy

 - `master` - Stable releases, production-ready code
-- `develop` - Development branch, alpha pre-releases
+- `develop` - Development branch, for alpha pre-releases
 - Feature branches - Create from `develop`, merge back to `develop`

-When your PR is merged to `develop`, an alpha package will be automatically published.
-When `develop` is merged to `master`, a stable release will be published.
+To publish packages:
+- **Alpha versions**: Merge to `develop`, then manually trigger CD workflow with "develop" branch type
+- **Stable versions**: Merge to `master`, then manually trigger CD workflow with "master" branch type
+- **Tagged releases**: Create a GitHub release with a version tag

 ## 📋 Requirements